2-1-1 BROWARD - Dial 2-1-1 or 954-537-0211 (formerly First Call For Help of Broward) TDD: Dial 7-1-1

 BROWARD COUNTY FAMILY SUCCESS ADMINISTRATION DIVISION 954-357-6367 TTY: 800-955-8770

-No Fee Spanish, French, Creole, American Sign Language Telephone for Hearing Impaired M-F: 8:30am-5:00pm
+No Fee Spanish, French, Creole, American Sign Language Telephone for Hearing Impaired M-F: 8:00am-5:00pm

-Family Success Centers Provides social services information, referrals and services to assist individuals and families in setting goals, learning skills, and accessing the services for self-sufficiency.
+Family Success Centers provide social services information, referrals and services to assist individuals and families in setting goals, learning skills, and accessing the services for self-sufficiency.
+Services include integrated intake, assessment and case management, and rent/mortgage and utility assistance.
+A financial coach is available at each location to work one-on-one with residents to help develop individualized financial goals and foster good financial management practices.
+Offers monthly workshops on a variety of financial topics.

 to employment and self-sufficiency.